-The Slovenian financial sector's assets increased 10.5 per cent. in almost six years (from ε 70.9 billion in December 2013 to ε 78 billion in September 2019) and by 6 per cent. on year-on-year basis.
+The Slovenian financial sector's assets increased 10.5 per cent. in almost six years (from \notin 70.9 billion in December 2013 to \notin 78 billion in September 2019) and by 6 per cent. on year-on-year basis.
 In terms of GDP rate, the Slovenian financial sector's assets declined from 197.5 per cent. in 2013 to 164.9 per cent. of GDP. in September 2019.
 Banks continue to be the most important financial intermediaries with 52,7 per cent. of total financial sector assets in September 2019.
-Insurers remain the largest group among non-monetary financial institutions, although their share among non-monetary financial institutions is slowly diminishing (from 45.8 per cent. in 2014 to 42.2 per cent. of total non-monetary financial institutions assets in September 2019).
+Insurers remain the largest group among non-monetary financial institutions, although their share among non-monetary financial institutions assets in September 2019).
 Insurers are followed by pension funds and investment funds (other than money market funds) which accounted for 15.3 per cent. and 15 per cent. of total non-monetary financial institutions assets in September 2019.